Fox-ML-infrastructure/Fox-v1-infra/UPDATE_MESSAGE.md

 - **TRAINING pipeline** - ✅ **BACK TO BEING FUNCTIONAL** - Pipeline is now working correctly after fixing XGBoost installation issues and readline errors
 - **Orchestration** - ✅ **WORKING FINE** - Training pipeline orchestration is functioning correctly
 - **TensorFlow** - TensorFlow is working correctly with GPU support.
 Some warnings (version compatibility, plugin registration) are just noise - investigating further to clean up output. **Note:** These warnings may be computer-specific; waiting on feedback if others experience similar issues.
-- **GPU models** - ✅ **WORKING** - GPU models are functional and producing artifacts.
+- **GPU models** - ✅ **MOSTLY WORKING** - Most GPU models (MLP, GAN, MetaLearning, MultiTask) are functional and producing artifacts.
+VAE has a serialization issue being fixed.
 Working on reducing noise and warning messages in output.
 - **Target ranking and selection scripts** - Testing these scripts today to confirm they're working
 - **Deeper refactors** - Planned for more intelligent training capabilities
 - **Integration** - Target ranking functionality will eventually be rolled into the TRAINING pipeline for easier use